 It's fair to say that such a high-end price tag places the M Project beyond the reach of many consumers, but everything's relative, no?
 That's because £130,000 doesn't even come close to some of the most expensive speakers ever produced.

 We decided to do a little bit of detective work to see how Magico's M Project compares against the speakers that would put an even bigger hole in your pocket.
 Indulgent?
 Extravagant?
 Perhaps.
 Expensive?
-You bet... so here's what we found (prices have been converted into pounds where appropriate):
+You bet... so here's what we found.

 CAT MBX Powered Speakers – £295,000